dashingsoft/pyarmor/docs/man.rst

 .. important::

-   The command `pack` will obfuscate the scripts automatically, do not try to pack the obfuscated the scripts.
+   The command `pack` will obfuscate all the ``.py`` files in the entry script's path recursively, do not pack the obfuscated scripts.
+But it won't obfuscate the dependencies of your scripts.
+By default, only the scripts in the path of entry script are obfuscated recursively.

 .. comment: